For trade details click on this link to the trades

 BEWARE– Following insiders can be hazardous to your financial health unless you know what you are doing.
 Unlike the raw, unfiltered data, The Insiders Fund blog informs you of the purchases that count, the ones that are just window dressing into deceiving the public that all is hunky-dory, and those that are just flat out other people’s money and should be just discarded like bad fish.
 As a rule, we only look at material amounts of money, $200 thousand or more, as anything less could just be window dressing.

 The bar is different from selling because the natural state of management is to be sellers.
 This is because most companies provide significant amounts of management compensation packages as stock and options.
 Therefore, with selling, we analyze for unusual patterns, such as insiders selling 25 percent or more of their holdings or multiple insiders selling near 52-week lows.
 Another red flag is large planned sale programs that start without warning.
-Unfortunately, the public information disclosure requirements about these programs referred to as Rule 10b5-1 are horrendously poor.
-Also, planned sales that just pop up out of nowhere are basically sales and are seeking cover under the Sarbanes Oxley corporate welfare clause.
+Unfortunately, the public information disclosure requirements about these programs referred to as Rule 10b5-1 is horrendously poor.
+Also planned sales that just pop up out of nowhere are basically sales and are seeking cover under the Sarbanes Oxley corporate welfare clause.
 I also generally ignore 10 percent shareholders as they tend to be OPM (other people’s money) and perhaps not the smart money we are trying to read the tea leaves on.

 Of course, insiders can also be wrong about their Company’s prospects.
 Don’t let anyone fool you into believing they never make mistakes.
 No one tracks and understands insider behavior better than us.
 We’ve been doing it religiously since 2001 when I quit being an insider myself and devoted myself full time to managing my personal investments.
-They can easily be wrong about how much others will value them, and in many cases, maybe most cases have no more idea what the future may hold than you or me.
-In short, you can lose money following them.
-We have, and we curse aloud, what were they thinking!
+They can easily be wrong about how much others will value them, and in many cases, maybe most cases have no more idea what the future may hold than you or I. In short, you can lose money following them.
+We have and we curse aloud, what were they thinking!
 Needless to say, past good fortune is no guarantee of future success.
 We may own positions, long or short, in any of these names and are under no obligation to disclose that.
 We welcome your comments on our analysis.